greallye/brain-reader-esp8266-mqtt/README.md

 # brain-reader-esp8266-mqtt
 Arduino code that will read brain activity from a NeuroSky chip to an MQTT provider creating a brain that can control the world.
-Essentially an Internet of Things bran.:grin:
+Essentially an Internet of Things brain.:grin:

 ### Build
 For this project a Star Wars Force Trainer headset was used, however the hardware was replaced with an updated NeuroSky chip but the electrodes were kept.